 The LISA is a savings pot dedicated to long-term saving for either your first property purchase or retirement.
 Just like the Help To Buy ISA, the benefit of the LISA is you are able to receive a 25% government bonus on top of your savings.
 It is a tax-free savings pot and you are able to save a maximum of £4,000 each tax year (April - April).
 This means that you're able to save more per year compared to the Help To Buy ISA which is £2,400 per year.

 Unlike the Help To Buy ISA, the government is automatically calculated and added on top of your savings.

 Imagine your work payroll.

-Payments made between 6th day of month one to the 5th day of month two are calculated.
+Payments made between the 6th day of month one to the 5th day of month two are calculated.
 The bonus is calculated depending upon how much you deposited in that timeframe

-The bonus is added MONTHLY and is paid 14 days after the 20th day of month two The benefit of this is that you don’t have to claim your bonus through a solicitor like you would for the Help To Buy ISA.
+The bonus is added MONTHLY and is paid 14 days after the 20th day of month two The benefit of this is that you don’t have to claim your bonus through a solicitor as you would for the Help To Buy ISA.

 There is no cap on the amount of bonus you are able to earn.
 If you opened an account at 18 and kept depositing the maximum of £4,000 each year, by the time you reach 50 you could have earned up to £32,000 in bonuses.

 • Must be aged between 18 - 39 years old

 • Must be a UK resident